-A dry scalp is mainly caused by sebaceous activity (3).
+A dry scalp is mainly caused by sebaceous activityi XThe secretion of sebum from the sebaceous glands to lubricate the skin and provide natural moisturization (3).
 Other extrinsic factors like unbalanced sebum production, weather conditions, and improper hygiene may also cause a dry scalp.

 What Is Cradle Cap?

-Cradle cap, also known as pityriasis capitis, is a common and chronic non-inflammatory form of scaling that affects infants (4).
+Cradle cap, also known as pityriasis capitis, is a common and chronic non-inflammatory form of skin scaling that affects infants (4).
 It is generally noticed in the child between the third week and a few months since birth.
 It is characterized by greasy, yellowish flakes (scales) that affect areas with excess sebaceous gland activity.
-These flakes are prominent on the T-zone of the face, the ears, and the scalp.
+These flakes are prominent on the T-zonei XThe areas on the face, like the forehead, nose, and chin, which are naturally very oily and form a 'T' shape of the face, the ears, and the scalp.